UE Hot Update: Updateability and Security

 7. Other custom non-asset files

-As long as they can be tracked in the packaging process and are loaded (or reloadable) only after the hot update is completed, they can be hot updated.
-For localization, engine modifications may be necessary to delay loading until after the hot update, which needs to be evaluated based on business requirements.
+As long as they can be tracked during packaging and are loaded (or reloadable) after the hot update is complete, they can be hot-updated.
+For example, localization might require some engine modifications to defer loading until after the hot update, which needs to be evaluated based on specific business requirements.

 ini